vipulparikh/integrations/collectd/README.md

 Collectd can talk through an http proxy if needed.
 The changes would need to be made on files that are sourced by the init scripts.

 On CentOS:
-* Modify/Create either of the following files: '/etc/sysconfig/collectd' or '/etc/default/collectd'
+* Modify/Create the following files: '/etc/sysconfig/collectd'

 On RHEL:
 * Modify/Create the following file: '/etc/sysconfig/collectd'